3DCP-TUe/DFC.data/docs/inline_online_measurements/slugs_test.md

 ---

 **`volumes_grouped.csv`** contains droplet volume data that are grouped when duplicate measures of the same droplet have been taken.
+Present when camera is used.

 | Column                   | Description                                      |
 |--------------------------|--------------------------------------------------|